 Burnsview’s Valedictory ceremony will be held at North Delta Secondary School in the auditorium.
 This is a formal event for graduating students and their families.
 Due to the large size of this year’s grad class, each grad will receive up to 3 tickets per family.
 A limited number of extra tickets may be available at the cost of $5.00 each.
 If you wish to be put on a wait list for extra tickets, please contact the office no later than May 28th.
 Tickets will be distributed to students on June 1st.

 Students are not eligible to attend if they are not in a position to graduate as of May 15th.

-Gowns and caps will be available for pick up from the Burnsview office from Friday, June 19th to Tuesday, June 23rd.
-(Please note: Office hours on Friday are 9:00 am to 2:00 pm).
+Gowns and caps will be available for pick up from the Burnsview office from DATE TBA.
 As the gowns and caps are a souvenir package, they do not need to be returned following the ceremony.

 Grads are to arrive by 6:00 pm.
 Doors open at 6:30 pm for parents and guests.
 Please note, we are unable to reserve seats.